Miguel Cabrera Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces MLB.

-- The Twins have a 3.61 team ERA that ranks third across all MLB pitching staffs.
+- The pitching staff for the Twins has a collective 9.5 K/9 to pace the league.

-- The Twins give up the fifth-fewest home runs in baseball (70 total, one per game).
+- Twins pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).

-- De Leon will make his first start of the season for the Twins.

-- The 30-year-old right-hander has 10 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.